tsathoqqua/limadocs/docs/source/daemon/xterm256_d.rst

 .. c:function:: public varargs string substitute_colour(string text, string mode)

- substitute_colour takes a string with tokenized xterm256 colour codes and a mode, parses the tokens and substitutes with xterm colour codes suitable for printing. available modes are: plain - strip all colour and style codes vt100 - strip only colour codes xterm - replace all tokens with xterm256 colour codes
+Substitute_colour takes a string with tokenized xterm256 colour codes and a mode, parses the tokens and substitutes with xterm colour codes suitable for printing. available modes are:

+ plain - strip all colour and style codes vt100 - strip only colour codes xterm - replace all tokens with xterm256 colour codes